nicocardiel/teareduce-cookbook/docs/cleanest/cleanest.md

 convenient to run L.A.Cosmic beforehand to generate a mask of suspected pixels, so that **tea-cleanest** preselects all neighboring pixels likely affected by the same cosmic ray.

+Alternatively, the user can use the `Load CR mask` button in the main window to load a cosmic-ray mask from a FITS image (0: pixels not affected by cosmic rays; 1: pixels affected by cosmic rays; the image extension must have BITPIX equal to 8 or 16).
+A dilation factor can be applied to this mask.
+Once it is loaded, the affected pixels are regrouped into cosmic rays, and their removal can proceed using either of the two methods described above: `Replace detected CRs` or `Review detected CRs`.
 ```

 ## Advanced execution (two images)